thomas-sittler/jekyll-now/_posts/2017-12-03-ps_computability.md

 ---
 layout: post
-title: "Philosophy success story: the analysis of computability"
+title: "Philosophy success story II: the analysis of computability"
 ---

 <p style="text-align:right;"> a computing machine is really a logic machine.
 Its circuits embody